mizumotter/burn-tracker/README.md

 ## Run locally

 No build, no dependencies.
-Just open the file:
+Clone or download the repo and open `index.html`:

 ```
 open index.html      # macOS
-# or double-click the file in any OS
+# or just double-click the file in any OS
 ```

-> The app is a single `index.html`.
-If your copy is named `burn-tracker.html`, rename it to `index.html` before deploying so it loads at the site root.

 ## Deploy (free)